miraculixx/dokku-custom-domains/readme.md

 Unlike other domain-related plugins, this plugin will update the existing app nginx.conf instead of rewriting it or coupling it with a similar but different vhost setup for the additional domains.
 Having to maintain two different set-ups of nginx vhost configuration would unnecessarily add to the maintenance costs, provides more sources for error, and go against the Unix philosophy: "Write programs that do one thing and do it well.
 Write programs to work together."

+## How does it work?

+The plugin modified the nginx "server_name" directive to include all custom domains set by `domains:set`.

 ## Installation

 ```bash